ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

 ### Handle Login

 Let's start with the easy one.
 We need to save the session when the login succeeds and do nothing when it fails.
-The first thing to do is create tests in `src/app/store/effects/auth.effects.spec.ts` that express these requirements:
+The first thing to do is create tests in `src/app/store/effects/auth.effects.spec.ts` that express these requirements.

+A couple of notes on the following code:

+- **Do not** add the `beforeEach`.
+It already exists.
+You are adding the `SessionVaultService` provider to it.
+- The `describe()` blocks already exist, they are there to guide you as to where the tests go.
+- Reminder: the `...` is just a placeholder for other code that may be in the file.

 ```TypeScript
 ...